 While Afghanistan has the relevant policies and measures in place, there is potential for improvement.
 Attention should be given to strengthening the country’s regulatory effectiveness.

 Among the three risks assessed in EIRA, breach of State obligations, unpredictable policy and regulatory change, and discrimination between foreign and domestic investors are on the same level as last year.

-On a more detailed level, Afghanistan’s overall subindicator performance is moderate.
-Management and settlement of investor-State disputes continues to be the highest-scoring sub-indicator with 80 points.
-On communication of vision and policies (73) and restrictions on FDI (60), it has received the same scores as in 2018.
-The performance on institutional governance has improved by 12 points and on transparency by 2 points.
-The two sub-indicators are at 56.
-On respect for property rights (50) and robustness of policy goals and commitments (38), no changes have been observed.
-Regulatory effectiveness is again the lowest-scoring sub-indicator with 33 points.
+On a more detailed level, Afghanistan’s overall sub-indicator performance is moderate.
+Management and settlement of investor-State disputes continues to be the highest-scoring sub-indicator at 80.
+Its score on communication of vision and policies has improved by a point and stands at 74.
+On restrictions on FDI (60), institutional governance (56), transparency (56), and respect for property rights (50) there are no changes to the scores compared to 2019.
+Its performance on robustness of policy goals and commitments (38) is also the same as last year.
+Regulatory effectiveness continues to be the lowest-scoring sub-indicator at 33.